NickyBleiel/discovery-sf/connect.md

 The following applies to all data sources:

-- {{site.data.keyword.discoveryfull}} for Salesforce supports only English language collections when connecting and syncing to Salesforce, Microsoft SharePoint Online, or Box.
+- {{site.data.keyword.discoveryfull}} for Salesforce supports only English language collections when connecting and syncing to Salesforce, Microsoft SharePoint Online, or Box with the {{site.data.keyword.discoveryshort}} tooling.
 - The individual document file size limit for Salesforce, Microsoft SharePoint Online, and Box is 10MB.
 -  You will need the credentials and file locations (or URLs) for each data source - these are typically provided by a developer/system administrator of the data source.
 -  You will need to know which resources of the data source to crawl.
 This information can be provided by the source administrator.
 When crawling Box or Salesforce, a list of available resources is presented when configuring those data sources.
--  Crawling a data source will use the resources (API calls) of the data source.
+-  Crawling a data source will use the resources (API calls) of that data source.
 The number of calls depends on the number of documents crawled.
-An appropriate level of service (for example, Enterprise) must be obtained for the data source, and the source system administrator consulted.
+Consult with the source system administrator before starting a crawl.
+Also confirm that you have the appropriate level of service - for example, Enterprise Salesforce.
+See [Prerequisites and browser support](/docs/services/discovery-sf/index.html#prereqs).
 -  The following file types can be ingested by {{site.data.keyword.discoveryshort}}, all other document types are ignored:
    -  Microsoft Word
    -  PDF
    -  HTML
    -  JSON
 -  {{site.data.keyword.discoveryshort}} source crawls do not delete documents that are stored in a collection.
-When a source is synced (re-crawled), new documents are added, updated document are modified to the current version, and documents deleted in the original data source remain in the collection as the version last stored.
+When a source is synced (re-crawled), new documents are added, updated documents are modified to the current version, and documents deleted in the original data source remain in the collection as the version last stored.
 - If you modify anything on the Salesforce, Microsoft SharePoint Online, or Box configuration screen and then click the **Save and Sync** button, a crawl is started (or restarted if one is already running) at that time.

 ## Box